Subscribie/subscribie/docs/content/en/docs/Tasks/cant-find-option-to-pause-a-subscription.md

 date: 2023-06-06
 weight: 5
 description: >
-  How to Enable the Option to Cancel/Pause a Subscription
+  Cant find the option to Cancel/Pause a Subscription?
+Don't worry, here are the steps you need to follow to be able to pause and cancel any subscription.
 ---

 ## Steps to Enable the Option to Cancel/Pause a Subscription